 Figure 6: A rewiring opportunity for p and q that cannot be detected by only considering one bucket.
+To rewire p and q, a subcircuit with p and q as inputs must be extracted.

 Figure 7: Rebuffering example: The bold line represents a critical path.
-The buffer on wire $o_1$ is replaced with an inverter to reduce delay.
-An inverter is inserted into either $i_1$ or $i_2$ to preserve the correctness of logic.
+The buffer on wire o_1 is replaced with an inverter to reduce delay.
+An inverter is inserted into either i_1 or i_2 to preserve the correctness of logic.